ddss23/Passbolt-Password-Manager---Cloud-Deployment-on-AWS/README.md

    cat ~/.ssh/id_rsa.pub
     ```

-2. Copy the entire contents of the public key.
+2. Copy all the contents of the public key.

 3. Go to EC2 > Key Pairs on the AWS console.